GlenKPeterson/Paguro/README.md

 // Run a function against each item for side effects (e.g. writing output) void forEach(Consumer<T> se)

-// Return the first item for which the given test function returns true T firstMatching(Predicate<T> pred)
+// Return the first item for which the given predicate returns true
+// Hmm...
+// You can call filter(...).take(1) to achieve the same result
+// (because Views are incrementally evaluated) so this may not be strictly
+// necessary (I might remove it in a future release).
+T firstMatching(Predicate<T> pred)

-// Apply the function to each item in the list, accumulating the result in u U foldLeft(U u, BiFunction<U, T, U> fun)
+// Apply the function to each item in the list, accumulating the result in u
+// You could perform many of the other functions with just this one, but
+// it is clearer to use the most specific function that meets your needs.
+// Still, sometimes you need the flexibility foldLeft provides.
+U foldLeft(U u, BiFunction<U, T, U> fun)

-// Return only the items for which the given function returns true View<T> filter(Predicate<T> pred)
+// Return only the items for which the given predicate returns true View<T> filter(Predicate<T> pred)

 // Return only the first n items